tomfieber/tomfieber.github.io/_posts/2025-12-03-copypasta-idor.md

 Finally, ensure that access control checks are implemented on every API endpoint; removing the option for viewing data or performing an action from the UI is not sufficient to protect against unauthorized disclosure and/or malicious activity.

+## Key Takeaway

+Always be sure to test any request that is using IDs for IDOR vulnerabilities.
+Walk the app thoroughly to identify any endpoints that use an ID to access an resource.
+Once you've identified one, test for Broken Object Level Authorization and/or Broken Functional Level Authorization as another user.

 ## References

 - [PortSwigger - IDOR](https://portswigger.net/web-security/access-control/idor)